-Sampling involves evaluating habitat attributes throughout a representative 100-metre reach of each stream, followed by sampling of stream invertebrates from representative stream habitat types with a kick net.
+Sampling involves evaluating habitat attributes throughout a representative 100-metre reach of each stream, followed by sampling of stream invertebrates and aquatic plants from representative stream habitat types with a kick net.
 Invertebrates are identified and counted to provide a picture of community structure.

-Sites are either reference sites, which were selected to represent relatively, unimpacted stream habitats or monitoring sites, which provide information on the impact of major resource use in the Waikato Region.
+Sites are either reference sites, which were selected to represent relatively, unmodified stream habitats or monitoring sites, which provide information on the impact of major resource use in the Waikato region.
+60 Randomly selected sites are sampled each year along with approximately 20 long term monitoring sites.
 Included in the sampling regime are 'clean streams' and 'project watershed' sites.
+Approximately 150 sites were sampled in the 2009/10 year.